CWCT Course Descriptions

 This course covers the tools and techniques used in the forensic analysis.
 Topics include forensics analysis techniques for file systems, operation systems, Microsoft Office metadata, windows registry, steganography recovery, applied decryption, email, and Internet applications.
 Leaners will practice with forensic acquisition, analysis, and report tools such as FTK, FTK Imager, Registry Viewer, and PRTK (password recovery toolkit) as well as other open sources tools (Wireshark, invisible secret, etc.).
 CWCT235 is a required course for the Cybersecurity- Digital Forensic (CS_DA) track.

-CWCT240 Mobile Forensics
+CWCT240 Mobile Forensics (Advanced, optional)

 CWCT245 Machine Learning for Cybersecurity